rozek/blockly-ai-playground/README.md

 ![AIWebSearch_reporting-UI](./Examples/AIWebSearch_reporting-UI.png)

-> this is what you may get after running the above example (the intermediate reports have all vanished) - see how the program "reads" all found documents and aggregates all findings into a comprehensive output - even one that can be used for further processing!
+> this is what you may get after running the above example (the intermediate reports have all vanished) - see how the program "reads" all found documents and aggregates the findings into a comprehensive output - even one that can be used for further processing!

 ### Steps derived from a given Objective ###